leonartambunan/camel-component-iso8583-server/README.md

 ### ISO8583 Specification

-Put your j8583 xml spec in the root of Java class loader (usually as src/main/resources/iso8583server.xml)
+Put your iso8583server.xml file (containing ISO8583 spec in j8583 format) in the root of Java class loader (usually as src/main/resources/iso8583server.xml)

 ### Code